372623460jh/sand-slate/packages/slate-hotkeys/Readme.md

-This package contains functions that detect common keypresses in a platform-agnostic way
+This package contains functions that detect common keypresses in a platform-agnostic way.